-To be used if you wish to make a complaint that a Member of the Authority has failed to comply with the Members' Code of Conduct.
+To be used if you wish to make a complaint that a Member or co-opted Member of the Authority, has failed to comply with the Members' Code of Conduct.

 If English is not your first language, please contact us if you require help to complete this form.